medic/cht-docs/content/en/apps/guides/android/branding.md

 ## Android App Links verification
 *Supported for CHT Core 4.7.0+ and CHT Android 1.3.0+*

-Starting with Android 12, Android supports associating an app with a domain and automatically verify this association to allow deep links to immediately open the app without requiring your user to select the app.
-To get this working, you need to host a Digital Asset Links JSON file at `https://<domain.name>/.well-known/assetlinks.json` containing some information about your app to associate it with your domain.
 Starting with Android 12, Android supports associating an app with a domain and automatically verifying this association.
 This allows deep links to immediately open content in the app.
 To get this working, you need to host a Digital Asset Links JSON file at `https://<domain.name>/.well-known/assetlinks.json` containing some information about your app to associate it with your domain.
 More information is available on the [official Android docs](https://developer.android.com/training/app-links/verify-android-applinks).

 ### Hosting `assetlinks.json` with the CHT